-BRINGING THE GREEN ECONOMY TO LIFE THROUGH EDUCATION AND PRACTICE
+BRINGING THE GREEN ECONOMY TO LIFE

-Sustainability Praxis in the Built and Natural Environment: Among the most critical societal challenges of the next 50 years are the rapidly-growing and linked ecological and social crises arising from stresses on supplies of energy, water and food.
+Among the most critical societal challenges of the next 50 years are the rapidly-growing and linked ecological and social crises arising from stresses on supplies of energy, water and food.
 These crises are not simply about the adequacy of supply relative to demand, however; they are also the result of the complex social relations within and among societies, in the past, present and future.
 Dealing with such wicked socio-ecological problems therefore requires robust interdisciplinary collaborations among engineers, social scientists and natural scientists.
 In today’s rapidly-changing economy, it is important to be flexible and adaptable, able to learn new knowledge and skills rapidly, and cognizant of the complex organization of society and technology.

 The pedagogical underpinnings of our program are premised on relationships between classroom learning, service learning, and research and application.
 Broad interdisciplinarity and individual facility in both STEM and social sciences are critical.
 Our pedagogy is structured to (i) facilitate interdisciplinary academic and research collaborations among the many stakeholders faced with particular issues; (ii) teaching and training learners in the ecology and sustainability of design and application in the built and natural environments, and (iii) bringing to learners a sensibility of the relationships among the human and natural world.